hlovatt/tag2ver/README.md

   * Leading zeros are allowed but ignored, e.g. `00.00.00` is the same as `0.0.0`.
   * Leading plus not allowed, e.g. `+0.0.0` is an error.

-Description (must be the 2nd non-option):
+Description usually in quotes (must be the 2nd non-option):

   * Description of the version: a single, short, ideally < 50 characters, sentence with an imperative mood (in double quotes to allow spaces).